Northern Alberta Sailing College

 NASC uses sailboats chosen because they are stable, easy to maneuver and contain simple, essential controls.
 Skills developed in these boats can easily be transferred to other types of sailing craft.
 The boats are the stable 8 foot long Optimist (students under 120 pounds) and the 14 foot 420 (students over 100 pounds).

-This program introduces children ages 7-13 to sailing.
-Our certified instructors will provide a friendly, fun and game-filled program that introduces our Junior sailors to the CanSail program in the Optimist sailboat that they sail themselves.
+This program introduces children ages 8-17 to sailing.
+Our certified instructors will provide a friendly, fun and game-filled program that introduces our Junior sailors to the CanSail program in the Optimist sailboat that they sail themselves and Youth sailors to the program in 420 sailboat they sail with a partner.
+This program is offered over 6, half-day sessions through the summer at both EYC and WSC.

 What do you need to bring?

-- Canadian Government Approved Personal Floatation Device (PFD) & Whistle
+Canadian Government Approved Personal Flotation Device (PFD) & Whistle

 Our commitment to safety...

 Safety is an important part of NASC activities.
 Our instructors are certified to the rigorous standards of Sail Canada.
-A student must be able to swim and supply their own Canadian Government Approved Personal Floatation Device (PFD).
+A student must be able to swim and supply their own Canadian Government Approved Personal Flotation Device (PFD).
 Helmets (water sport) are recommended for beginners.
-NASC has rescue/coach boats with Canadian Coast Guard required safety gear on the water during sailing lessons.
+NASC has support/coach boats with Canadian Coast Guard required safety gear on the water during sailing lessons.